saloniamatteo/Arch/README.md

 I suggest also checking out [the arch wiki](https://wiki.archlinux.org/index.php/Installation_Guide).
 If you haven't already, download [the Arch ISO](https://www.archlinux.org/download).

+If you want to see the RAW Markdown instructions (this file) in a terminal, run `curl https://0x0.st/XX0Z`.

 ### If you use a VM:
 + Open [VirtualBox](https://www.virtualbox.org/wiki/Downloads)